BLOG

 Determination of Dust Emission Amount at Nominal Reference Temperature Conditions

-Determination of dust emission amount under flue gas nominal reference temperature conditions is based on the following principle: particulate matter is taken from the flue in isokinetic conditions and the amount of particulate matter in the collected volume on the filter is determined.
+The determination of the amount of dust emission in flue gas at nominal reference temperature conditions is based on the following principle: particulate matter is removed from the stack under isokinetic conditions and the amount of particulate matter contained in the volume collected on the filter is determined.

-The main standards considered in the determination of particulate matter are:
+The main standards considered in the determination of particulate matter are as follows:

-• TS ISO 9096 Fixed source emissions - Manual determination of mass concentration of particulate matter
+• TS ISO 9096 Constant source emissions - Manual determination of the mass concentration of particulate matter

-• TS EN 13284-1 Fixed source emissions - Determination of mass concentration of dust in low range - Part 1: Manual gravimetric method
+• TS EN 13284-1 Constant source emissions - Determination of low range mass concentration of dust - Part 1: Manual gravimetric method

-• EPA Method 5: Determination of particulate matter emissions from stationary sources in high humidity spots
+• EPA Method 5: Determination of particulate matter emissions from stationary sources, at points of high humidity

-• EPA Method 17: Determination of particulate matter emissions from stationary sources at locations free of high humidity
+• EPA Method 17: Determination of particulate matter emissions from stationary sources, at points without high humidity

 7324